jdsantelicesl/carpoolNative/README.md

 ## Debug List
 - [x] Add loading animation to prevent spamming buttons. (login)
-- [ ] Loading screen when fetch takes too long (user has bad signal)
+- [ ] Loading screen when fetch takes too long (user has bad signal) (locFind)
-- [ ] Clear cache to redirect user to login page if refresh token does not match with token in db.
+- [X] Clear cache to redirect user to login page if refresh token does not match with token in db.
 (Signing on different device)
 - [ ] Credentials page (part of login) to avoid keyboard overlap on input boxes
 - [ ] Add mutiple account creation protections to backend
+- [X] Convert email to lower on backend

 ## Get started